shaggyrogers/EasyCompany/README.md

   - Only works if you dropped them, and will stop working if another player picks them up.
 * Force company monster to attack
 * Force game start/end
+  - Can start without being host, or end at any point after ship has landed
 * Submit highest possible score for current challenge moon

 **Players**
 * Kill (non-host) player
 * Force (non-host) player to drop all items
 * View player health
+* Teleport player to aim position`
+  - ***NOTE:*** Requires ship teleporter

 **ESP**
 * Players